What is the difference between JC and Poly?

 What is the tuition fee like?

 A student's full-time education is subsidised by the Government of Singapore.
 However, to help students pay part of the training cost, the government, through the Ministry of Education, provides tuition grants to all full-time students.
-The tuition fee for Academic Year 2016/2017 for Singaporean full-time students is $2,691.11.
+The fees payable for a Singaporean student for Academic Year 2016/2017 is $2,691.11.
 The tuition fees and tuition grant are subject to revision every year.
 Refer to Course Fees & Fees Payable for the most updated fees.

 What if a student has financial difficulties?